deepak2431/DailyBuzz/README.md

 For any doubts related to the issues, i.e., to understand the issue better etc, comment down your queries on the respective issue.

 <h2 id="license">License</h2>
-This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/deepak2431/DailyBuzz/blob/master/LICENSE.md) file for details
+<p>This project is licensed under the MIT License - see the <a href="https://github.com/deepak2431/DailyBuzz/blob/master/LICENSE.md">License</a> for more details.